flemesre/PHYS-449-final-project/Documentations/cnn.md

 ## 4
 For gamma in the Cauchy loss function, what should its initial value be?
 (Currently set as `1`.)

+## 5
+Figure 7: : The loss function evaluated for the training set and the validation set at each batch iteration

+So it sounds like each iteration = one batch

 # Code

 ## 1